zendframework/zend-expressive-authentication-oauth2/docs/book/v1/grant/client_credentials.md

 # Client credentials

-The client credentials grant is used in machine-to-machine scenarios: for example, a client making API requests that do not require a user's permission.
+The client credentials grant is used in machine-to-machine scenarios.
+For example, you would use it with a client making API requests that do not require a user's permission.

-The client sends a `POST` request with following body parameters to the authorization server:
+The client sends a `POST` request with the following body parameters to the authorization server:

 - `grant_type` = client_credentials.